Diogosadias/LEI_PI_SEM3/Readme.md

 I want to print information about at least 3 different vessels depending on the type of cargo given.
 Analyse the types of vessels in the database and find the better suited according to the info provided:

+I want to create a document statement the information.

 ####Test Description